 Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA), and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-IoT Hub is not available in the Korea Central region.
+IoT Hub is not available in the France Central region.
 Please select another region.

-IoT Hub is not available in the Korea South region.
+IoT Hub is not available in the France South region.
 Please select another region.

 IoT Hub is not available in the North Central US region.
 Please select another region.